you3quan2/youquan-blog/_posts/2020-03-31-start-aspnet-c-web.md

 - You are confident to create a single ASP.NET web page with Visual Studio (e.g. a login page, a form).

 Coming up next, we will learn:
-- How to create a Master page to standardise the design across multiple webpages.
+- How to create a Master page for a multiple pages web site in ASP.NET.
-- How to use C# to add functionalities to the elements in your webpage (e.g. the Login button).

 I hope you found this tutorial helpful!
-Have more questions about creating this?
-Let me know by commenting below!
+If you have more questions about this tutorial, please let me know by commenting below. :smiley: